exeter-matthew-wakeling/astro_stacking/README.md

 4. Improve the stacking of multiple images - implement a multi-resolution spline to cope with source images with significantly different resolution.
 5. Switch the integration algorithm in StitchBayer from mean-reject-constant-percentage to sigma-kappa.
 6. Implement a pixel-maths program for generalised combining of different colour channels, such as merging Ha with Red.
 I did this in a bespoke manner for the M82 BAT, coding it directly in Java, but it would be much nicer to be able to specify maths on the command line.
+7. Allow for Bayer arrangements other than RGGB, and also mono cameras.